ethanchiasson/next-portfolio/works/stake.md

 StakOS is currently in private beta.
 To learn more, visit https://stake.gg.

 ### Built with
-React, Next.js, Redis, Supabase,and OpenAI.
+React, Next.js, Redis, Supabase, and OpenAI API.